Adyen-for-platform icon

 • Exclude the tip and the surcharge from the commission calculation.

-Consider the following example where the customer buys goods worth USD 100.00 from your user.
-You charge both a fixed and a variable commission on the payment.
+Consider the following example, where the customer buys goods worth USD 100.00 from your user.
+You charge both a fixed and a variable fee on the payment as your platform's commission.

-Sale amount Tip Surcharge Total payment amount Fixed commission Variable commission
+Price Tip Surcharge Payment amount Fixed fee Variable fee

-Logic for calculating variable commission Amount on which you charge a commission Fixed commission Variable commission Total commission Amount booked to user
+Commission logic Amount on which you charge a commission Fixed fee Variable fee Commission Amount booked to user

 Captures

-When you capture a payment that meets all the conditions of your automatic split rule, the funds are booked according to the split instructions of the rule.
-If the capture amount differs from the original authorization amount, the split amounts are recalculated and the split instructions are applied to the captured amount.
+When you capture a payment that meets all the conditions of an automatic split rule, we book the funds according to the split logic of that rule.
+If the capture amount differs from the original authorization amount, we recalculate the split amounts, and apply the split instructions to the captured amount.

 Next steps